Running

 We’re not ranking these apps from best to worst (that depends entirely on what you need).
 Instead, we’re breaking down five solid options that work well for different types of runners.
 Whether you want something dead simple or you’re the kind of person who needs to see your heart rate variability at 6 AM, one of these will fit.

 Vima Run does one thing really well: it tracks your runs without burying you in features you’ll never use.
+And it does it without broadcasting your location to the internet.

 Nike Run Club is what happens when a massive sportswear company decides to make an actually good app and give it away for free.